 The seminars accompany them to write a research paper or dissertation (thesis work).
 This work is progressive and conducted in semesters 7, 8 and 9 in seminar courses (M7.2 S700, M8.5 S800, M9.8 S900).

-If the foreign student does not need to write this research paper during his mobility period in ENSAPLV, seminars of semesters 8 and 9 (M8.5 S800 and M9.8 S900) are not open to him.
-However, he will be allowed to register in the seminar of Semester 7 (M7.2 S700) if the professor allows him not to produce the required elements for the first step of this research paper.
+The student will be allowed to register in the seminar of Semester 7 (M7.2 S700) if the professor allows him not to produce the required elements for the first step of this research paper.